ArrowrIcon Home icon

 Detail from a photo in the effects of Ena Cole

-Weather protection on top decks of old buses
+Weather protection on top decks

 Waterproof covers for passengers on the top deck of a bus or tram in the early 1900s, for use in the rain

-Waterproof covers which could be unhitched in the rain for covering knees and laps.
+Waterproof flaps which could be unhitched in the rain for covering knees and laps.
+Photographed in the London Transport Museum.

 As the photo shows, it was common for adverts to be placed on the backs of seats.
+Photographed in the London Transport Museum.

-Safety on top decks of old buses
+Safety on the top decks

 slatted wood bus seats